jeanbaptistemora/fluidattacks-universe2/airs/front/content/blog/differences-between-sast-sca-dast/index.md

 software composition analysis ([SCA](../../categories/sca/)) and dynamic application security testing ([DAST](../../categories/dast/)).
 We will see their differences
+and talk about how they complement each other.
+Further,
-and talk about how they complement each other and, very importantly, how they reach their peak potential when also performed manually by human experts.
+we also argue that they reach their peak potential when performed by automated security testing tools *and* manually by human experts.

 ## What's the difference between SAST, SCA and DAST?